kortdriessen/lab-notebook/spikesorting/spikesorting_procedure.md

 3. You can split on the amplitude view!
 This is helpful in removing wake-induced artifact!

 Phy Gui Arrangement:
-- Waveform view and trace view to their own monitor
+- Trace view to its own monitor (and perhaps waveform view if monitor is small)
 - Set TraceView color scheme to cluster group